Carbazide

 In chemistry, a carbazide is a functional group with the general formula RNH\sNH(C=O)NH\sNHR.
 They can be derived from the condensation of carbonic acid with a hydrazine.
 Carbohydrazide is the simplest carbazide, with another common carbazide being diphenylcarbazide, which is used as an analytical reagent.

-Diphenylcarbazide forms an intense blue color with chromium in the hexavalent state.
-It has an absorptivity coefficient of about 3400.
-That means very small amounts of chromium can be detected; 25 micrograms in 25 mL of solution are too dark to read on a spectral device, so concentrations well below that can be detected.

 Thiocarbazide

 The sulfur analog is called a thiocarbazide, of which thiocarbohydrazide is the simplest example.

 Carbazone and thiocarbazone

 A carbazone is a partially oxidized carbazide with the general formula R=NNH(C=O)NH\sNHR.
 The sulfur analog is called a thiocarbazone, of which dithizone is an example.